October 11, Wednesday From Willow Island to Alton Marina, IL

 Now there are beautiful limestone bluffs on the eastern side of the river leading us 16 miles to Alton, complete with a very nice marina, a town within walking distance, and a casino reputed to have free shuttles to nearby St. Louis.
 Now if it would just warm up all will be well.

-Oh – notice the covers over all of the boat slips.
+Oh – notice the covers over all of the boat slips in the marina below.
 This is becoming normal for some marinas as we head south.